 It can be as big or small as you’d like in terms of those goals too!
 Struggling to write a paper?
 Aim to write a paragraph.
 Want to do better in class or at work overall?
 Focus more on your next project, paper, or assignment.
 Setting your own goals, rather than trying to accomplish someone else’s goals will make it easier to see and value your personal progress.

 Develop Useful Habits

 As a bit of an ongoing theme, developing useful habits can be an incredible way to help mitigate some of the stress that might come with ADHD.
-The specific habit will be an individual choice and process, but developing a system to regularly check yourself can offer a noticeable difference in your self-esteem.
+The specific habit will be an individual choice and process.
+However, developing a system to regularly check yourself can offer a noticeable difference in your self-esteem.